Ali Peek: 2010–11 season

 Peek started the 2010–11 Philippine Cup by getting into a commotion with B-Meg Llamado Rico Maierhofer.
 He then had 15 points in a win over the Rain or Shine Elasto Painters.
 Against the Powerade Tigers, he had 18 points.
 In their rematch, he led Talk 'N Text with 21 points on 9-of-11 shooting to another win.
 He then had 25 points and a clutch block on Gabe Norwood in a winning rematch against Rain or Shine.
 He scored 25 again along with nine rebounds in a win over Barangay Ginebra.
 In those three games, he only missed thrice out of 30 attempts.
 They secured the first seed with a win over Air21.
 For those performances, the 35-year old was unanimously chosen as the PBA Player of the Week.
 To start the playoffs, he came off the bench to deliver 20 points and 14 rebounds to dispose of Rain or Shine in the quarterfinals.
-In the semis, they eliminated defending champions B-Meg in six games.
+In the semis, they eliminated B-Meg in six games.
 He led the team with 19 points and 10 rebounds in Game 6 to close the series.
-In the Finals, they beat the Beermen in six games, winning their third All-Filipino championship.
+In the finals, they beat the Beermen in six games, winning their third All-Filipino championship.

 In the 2011 Commissioner's Cup, Peek contributed 17 points in a rout of SMB.
-Talk 'N Text made it to the Commissioner's Cup Finals.
+Talk 'N Text made it to the Commissioner's Cup finals.
 There, they won in six games.
 In that season's Governors' Cup, they topped the elimination round.
-They made the Finals against the Petron Blaze Boosters.
+They made the finals against the Petron Blaze Boosters.
 In Game 2 of that series, he along with teammate Mark Yee and Petron player Jojo Duncil were assessed technical fouls each and ejected from the game.
 He was fined P2,600 for his actions while Duncil and Yee were fined P5,000 each.
 Talk 'N Text lost that series in the next five games.
 He made it to the Second Mythical Team.

 2011–12 season

 Peek was shot prior to the start of the season, causing him to miss games.
 Initially, he thought of retiring, but his stepfather told him to get back to playing.
 He then flew to the US to get back to game shape and was cleared to play less than a month later.
 He returned to practice two months later.
 He returned to playing in a Game 1 win of their Philippine Cup series against Petron.
-The Texters won that series and moved to the Finals, where they faced Powerade.
+The Texters won that series and moved to the finals, where they faced Powerade.
 There, they beat Powerade in five games, becoming the first back-to-back Philippine Cup champions in 27 years.
 In the Commissioner's Cup, he missed some games due to a right hand injury.
-The Texters continued their success as they beat the Barako Bull Energy for their fifth straight Finals appearance.
+The Texters continued their success as they beat the Barako Bull Energy for their fifth straight finals appearance.
 They lost to B-Meg in seven games.